The responses from MapTiler servers contain a

 However, MapTiler has no control over the client-side cache.
 There is no way to invalidate the cache in case the map/tileset changes.

 The client's browser may decide to cache or not to cache the data for various reasons (low disk space, privacy/incognito mode, etc.).
-In such a case, MapTiler is not able to influence this.
+In such cases, MapTiler is not able to influence this.
 Additionally, the browser usually ignores the cache on purpose while refreshing a page to make sure it gets the freshest possible content.

 At the moment the browser cache TTL is 4 hours, so the customer will not be charged for repeated requests during this time frame.
 It can also take some time for all the changes to propagate to all your users.